arkumu/arkumu.github.io/README.md

 ### Vollzogene Schritte / Steps taken

-arkumu.nrw-Docs wurde erweitert, dass eine einfachere Benutzung in Docker möglich ist.
-Dafür wurden folgende Schritte unternommen. | arkumu.nrw-Docs has been extended to make it easier to use in Docker.
+arkumu-Docs wurde erweitert, dass eine einfachere Benutzung in Docker möglich ist.
+Dafür wurden folgende Schritte unternommen. | arkumu-Docs has been extended to make it easier to use in Docker.
 The following steps were taken to achieve this.

 #### 1. **Erstellen der Dockerfile / Creation of the Docker file**
 Es wurde eine <code>Dockerfile</code> erstellt, die ein Ruby-System, in Version 3.2.3, im Container installiert.
-Das ist die Version, die zur Erstellung von arkumu.nrw-Docs verwendet wurde.
+Das ist die Version, die zur Erstellung von arkumu-Docs verwendet wurde.
 Es werden alle Dateien übertragen inklusive der Informationen wie sie in der Gemfile spezifiziert sind.
 Der Port ist ursprünglich 0.0.0.0 und wird auf [http://localhost:4000/](http://localhost:4000/) lokal gehostet.
 Die Jekyll-Einstellung <code>--force-polling</code> ermöglicht das automatische neuladen der Jekyll-App im Container.
 Ebenso ist der Live-Reload von Jekyll mit <code>--livereload</code> aktiviert, was aber in einem Container-Build nur mäßig sinnvoll ist.
 Er kann bei Bedarf in der Dockerfile und in der unten stehenden <code>docker-compose.yml</code> samt des Port entfernt werden. | A <code>Dockerfile</code> was created that installs a Ruby, version 3.2.3, in the container.
-That's the version used for creating arkumu.nrw-Docs.
+That's the version used for creating arkumu-Docs.
 All files are transferred including the information as specified in the Gemfile.
 The port is originally 0.0.0.0 and is hosted locally on http://localhost:4000/.
 The Jekyll setting <code>--force-polling</code> enables the automatic reload of the Jekyll app in the container.
 The live reload of Jekyll is also activated with <code>--livereload</code>, but this is only moderately useful in a container build.
 If required, it can be removed in the Dockerfile and in the <code>docker-compose.yml</code> below, along with the used port.

 ```dockerfile
 FROM ruby:3.2.3